Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- delimeter (string) - path to the file or directory.
+- delimeter (string) - text printed after each printed value.
+If it's the only parameter, delimeter will be printed alone;
+- output (string) - if equals to "_", print values to the stdout, otherwise create a new context in the current scope and overwrite the context of an existing variable with the same id;
 - type (string): context, c, bool, int, double, string - type of the next parameter;
-- value (string / VariableModule vector) - id of the context with values or a list of values.
+- value (string / VariableModule vector) - id of the context with values or a list of values that will be printed.

 ## load_text